 Before receiving her grommets in February 2024, Capri had many middle ear concerns, which worried me.
-With only 50% hearing. any complications with her left ear were concerning.
-Sarah and Dilani covered everything, from regular tympanometry and booth testing to ling sounds and keyword signs, always putting me at ease.
-They provided the information I needed to advocate for Capri at her medical appointments.
+With only 50% hearing. any complications with her left ear were concerning, Sarah and Dilani covered everything, from regular tympanometry and booth testing to ling sounds and keyword signs, always putting me at ease.
+They provided the information I needed to advocate for Capri at her medical appointments join group activities, which she once found overwhelming, is heartwarming.

-Capri loves music, dancing, singing, and babies.
-She loves her weekly Chatterbox playgroup on Tuesdays at Wembley, and so do I. Watching her make friends and join group activities, which she once found overwhelming, is heartwarming.
 Thanks to smaller classes, she's enjoying it more and more.
 I get to socialise with parents facing similar challenges.
 The program and the speechies and OTs who run it are invaluable.
 The knowledge and activities provided are so valuable for us as parents and our children.
 Without friends or family with hearing loss, I find comfort in having a place to go and talk to others facing the same challenges.